 - Wait until an area is declared safe before entering; listen to local officials. - Do not drive in areas where roads are closed.
 Do not drive around barricades. - Avoid weakened bridges and washed out roads. - Keep monitoring radio and TV if possible. - Check with local officials to determine if water is safe.
 Do not drink or prepare food with tap water until you are certain it is not contaminated. - Floodwater can pick up sewage and chemicals from roads, farms and factories.
-If your home has been flooded, protect your family's health by cleaning your home immediately. - Make sure that your children do not play or swim in floodwater. - Two (2) weeks after floodwater subsides, drain wells, sanitize well and water lines and test water. - Never try to touch or move downed lines or repair broken electric or gas connections.
+If your home has been flooded, protect your family's health by cleaning your home immediately. - · Do not swim or play in floodwater. - Two (2) weeks after floodwater subsides, drain wells, sanitize well and water lines and test water. - Never try to touch or move downed lines or repair broken electric or gas connections.